G.P.O. / BT War Organisation

 6. KP Key Point, important parts of the telecoms network requiring protection from sabotage during the period of tension.
 Protection provided by the police and military.

-7. PREF CAT abbreviation commonly used for Preference Category.
-The three categories are explained in the Area War Group topic.
+7. PREF CAT an abbreviation commonly used for Preference Category.
+The three categories are explained in the Area War Group topic below.

 8. RADIAC Devices for measuring the radiation levels after a nuclear attack to see where was safe to go when clearing faults or attending work.